Texas Department of Aging and Disability Services

 - a physician when transfer or discharge is necessary under subsection (b)(4) of this section.

-- Notice before transfer.
+- Notice before transfer or discharge.
 Before a facility transfers or discharges a resident, the facility must:

-- notify the resident and, if known, a responsible party or family or legal representative of the resident about the transfer or discharge and the reasons for the move in writing and in a language and manner they will understand;
+- notify the resident and, if known, a responsible party or family or legal representative of the resident about the transfer or discharge and the reasons for the move in writing and in a language the resident understands;

-- include in the notice the items described in subsection (f) of this section.
+- include in the notice the items described in subsection (f) of this section; and

 - Timing of the notice.

-- Except when specified in paragraph (3) of this subsection, the notice of transfer or discharge required under subsection (d) of this section must be made by the facility at least 30 days before the resident is transferred or discharged.
+- Except when specified in paragraph (3) of this subsection or in §19.2310 of this chapter, the notice of transfer or discharge required under subsection (d) of this section must be made by the facility at least 30 days before the resident is transferred or discharged.

 - The requirements described in paragraph (1) of this subsection and subsection (g) of this section do not have to be met if the resident, responsible party, or family or legal representative requests the transfer or discharge.